Hugo-Carbiener/Hugo-Carbiener/README.md

 <br/>

-### **Neon Dice, our 2022 GMTK Game Jam project**
+### **Neon Dice, 2022 GMTK Game Jam submission**

 <br/>

 <img src="https://user-images.githubusercontent.com/41008899/188655584-762db231-84c5-4257-bd18-8f34a10e9bef.gif" width="50%" height="50%">

-Neon Dice is a two player **hack n' slash** inspired by the theme **Roll of the Dice** for the 2022 GMTK Game Jam.
-Each player controls one of the two dices.
+Neon Dice is a two-player **hack n' slash** inspired by the theme **Roll of the Dice** for the 2022 GMTK Game Jam.
+Each player controls one of the two dice.
 Each face of your dice corresponds to a particular weapon with a fixed amount of ammunition.
 If you run out of ammo, you will have to regroup with your teammate so they can roll you.
 But beware, if you get rolled, your weapon will most likely change as well, so be prepared!

-Despite a few issues during the developpement, the game turned out accordingly to our expectations and I am particularly proud of the art and of the workflow I managed to achieve.
+Despite a few issues during the development, the game turned out according to our expectations and I am particularly proud of the art and of the workflow I managed to achieve.

 It is fantastic to discover new tools that drastically enhance your **workflow**.
-Well that is a particularly good example.
+Well, that is a particularly good example.
 I am using **Aseprite** to draw my pixel-art assets and amongst many fantastic tools, aseprite offers a **scripting API**.
-Browsing itch.io, I found a script which, for a few dollars, would allow me to export parts of my drawing in a single click (and as a spritesheet if I was drawing animations)!
-No more need to single out every asset and its variations in a seperate file and then export it, now this whole process is instant.
-Even better, Unity keeps reference of your sprite and the modifications applied and links it to the sprite file.
-So as long as your export with the same name as previously, all the modifications will be instanly applied and all the objects and prefabs will have the new sprite.
-What does all this paragraph means?
-I can redraw some assets, make some slight modifications, anything ... and in a single click, all my sprite are updated and remain in the right place in Unity, I am super proud of my pipeline.
+Browsing itch.io, I found a script which, for a few dollars, would allow me to export parts of my drawing in a single click (and as a sprite sheet if I was drawing animations)!
+No more need to single out every asset and its variations in a separate file and then export it, now this whole process is instant.
+Even better, Unity keeps a reference of your sprite and the modifications applied and links it to the sprite file.
+So as long as your export with the same name as previously, all the modifications will be instantly applied and all the objects and prefabs will have the new sprite.
+What does all this paragraph mean?
+I can redraw some assets, make some slight modifications, anything ... and in a single click, all my sprites are updated and remain in the right place in Unity, I am super proud of my pipeline.

 Play the game on [Itchi.io](https://flegmatik-surf.itch.io/neon-dice).